-- Ø In addition to the above, we are conducting, or planning to conduct, two proof-of-concept studies in other therapeutic indications.
-In November 2015, we commenced a Phase 1/2 trial, in collaboration with the MD Anderson Cancer Center, for BL-8040 as a treatment for hypoplastic myelodysplastic syndrome (hMDS) and aplastic anemia (AA).
-This open-label study is designed to evaluate the safety, tolerability and efficacy of the combination of BL-8040 with immunosuppressive therapies (hATG, cyclosporine and methylprednisone).
-Partial results are expected by the end of 2016.
-We are also planning to commence a Phase 2a trial for BL-8040 in the second half of 2016, in collaboration with the MD Anderson Cancer Center, for the treatment of AML patients with the FLT3-ITD mutation. - Ø In September 2013, the FDA granted an Orphan Drug Designation to BL-8040 as a therapeutic for the treatment of AML; and in January 2014, the FDA granted an Orphan Drug Designation to BL-8040 as a treatment for stem cell mobilization.
+- Ø In August 2016, we entered into an additional collaboration for the investigation of BL-8040 in combination with KEYTRUDA in pancreatic cancer this time with MD Anderson Cancer Center.
+The study will be conducted as an investigator-sponsored study, as part of a strategic clinical research collaboration between Merck and MD Anderson Cancer Center aimed at evaluating KEYTRUDA in combination with various treatments and novel drugs, including BL-8040.
+The open-label, single center, single-arm Phase 2 study will focus on the mechanism of action by which both drugs might synergize.
+In addition to assessing clinical response, the study will include multiple assessments to evaluate the biological anti-tumor effects induced by the combination.
+BioLineRx will supply BL-8040 for the study, which is expected to commence by the end of 2016. - Ø In September, 2016, we entered into a collaboration with Genentech, Inc., a member of the Roche Group, to support several Phase 1b studies investigating BL-8040 in combination with Atezolizumab, Genentech's anti-PDL1 cancer immunotherapy, in multiple cancer indications.
+The Phase 1b studies, which are all expected to commence in 2017, will evaluate the clinical response, safety and tolerability of the combination of these therapies, as well as multiple pharmacodynamic parameters, in hematologic malignancies and solid tumors. - Ø In addition to the above, we are currently conducting, or planning to conduct, a number of investigator-initiated, open-label studies in a variety of indications, to support the interest of the scientific and medical communities in exploring additional uses for BL-8040.
+These studies serve to further elucidate the mechanism of action for BL-8040. - Ø In September 2013, the FDA granted an Orphan Drug Designation to BL-8040 as a therapeutic for the treatment of AML; and in January 2014, the FDA granted an Orphan Drug Designation to BL-8040 as a treatment for stem cell mobilization.
 In January 2015, the FDA modified this Orphan Drug Designation for BL-8040 for use either as a single agent or in combination with G-CSF. - BL-7010 is a novel, non-absorbable, orally available, high-molecular-weight co-polymer intended for the treatment of celiac disease and gluten sensitivity.
-In December 2013, we commenced a Phase 1/2 trial for BL-7010 at Tampere Hospital in Finland, a leading site for celiac research.
+In November 2014, we reported final results from a Phase 1/2 trial that was conducted at Tampere Hospital in Finland, a leading site for celiac research.
 This study was conducted based on an initial medical device submission, under a conditional approval received from the regulatory authorities.
-In November 2014, we reported the final results of the study.
 BL-7010 was found to be safe and well tolerated in both single- and repeated-dose administrations.
-Based on these results, we selected the dosing regimen of one gram, three times per day, of BL-7010 as the optimal repeated dose in the next efficacy study for celiac patients.
 In January 2016, we received confirmation regarding the classification of BL-7010 as a Class IIb medical device in the European Union.